What is life insurance?

 Don’t want to fill out a form or take a medical exam?
 You still have options — but these policies generally cost more, provide less coverage and may not be renewable or convertible.

 You have a lot to consider, beyond the price of your premiums.
 Do you need coverage for 10 years or 100?
 Do you want an investment component?
 How active do you want to be in managing it?
 What about your options and fees?
+Are you comfortable with revealing your medical history to insurers?

 That’s why sites like PolicyMe exist.
 PolicyMe is a digital life insurance adviser that uses powerful technology to match you with the lowest-cost policy options.